 6 Critical Conversations Senior Teams Need to Have About ChatGPT

 Is the buzz you are hearing about ChatGPT increasing to the point where it is difficult to ignore?
 Are conversations about how to leverage it met with confusion?
 What are the legal implications?
-Are you beginning to fear that your competition will beat you to the table on something you are less than familiar with?
-Artificial Intelligence (AI) is a lot to bite off, but as it becomes more accessible, particularly in the form of ChatGPT, it has the potential to be the disruptor you don’t want to ignore.
+Are you beginning to fear that your competition will beat you to the table with something you unfamiliar with?
+Artificial Intelligence (AI) is a lot to bite off, but as it becomes more accessible, it will be the disruptor you don’t want to ignore.
 I believe that senior leadership teams need to have the following critical conversations about the impact of ChatGPT on their businesses and how to leverage it effectively BEFORE the competition does:

 1. Define Clear Objectives: